JuliaLang/julia/doc/src/manual/methods.md

 ```

 This catch-all is less specific than any other possible method definition for a pair of parameter
-values, so it is only be called on pairs of arguments to which no other method definition applies.
+values, so it is only to be called on pairs of arguments to which no other method definition applies.

 Although it seems a simple concept, multiple dispatch on the types of values is perhaps the single
 most powerful and central feature of the Julia language.
 Core operations typically have dozens